sidhuko/npm-toolkit/readme.md

 You can do this using the following command.

 ```
-mkdir ntrc
+nt init
 ```

-You add the tasks by creating a Node.js script in ntrc/tasks.
+Init command will create a sample configuration with a few tasks defined.
 These tasks will be picked up automatically and available instantly.
-You can run them by typing "nt [task-name]" from anywhere within your project
+You can run them by typing "nt [task-name]" from anywhere within your project.
+To see what tasks are registered use "nt list".

 ### Aliases